Nikola Fraňková

 Nikola Fraňková (born 7 February 1988) is a Czech former tennis player.

 In her career, Fraňková won one singles title and 18 doubles titles on the ITF Women's Circuit.
-On 9 March 2009, she reached her best singles ranking of world No. 249.
-On 14 September 2009, she peaked at No. 157 in the doubles rankings.
+On 9 March 2009, she reached her highest WTA singles ranking of 249.
+Her best doubles ranking was 157 on 14 September 2009.

 Fraňková won four $25,000 doubles events in 2006, and in 2009 participated in three WTA Tour qualifying draws, at Warsaw, Portorož and Tashkent, losing in the first round in each.

-Junior career
+Juniors

-She and Ágnes Szávay were the runners-up to Victoria Azarenka and Marina Erakovic in the 2005 Australian Open girls' doubles.
-Fraňková won the girls' doubles at the 2005 US Open, with Russian Alisa Kleybanova.
+She and Ágnes Szávay ended runners-up to Victoria Azarenka and Marina Erakovic in the 2005 Australian Open girls' doubles final.
+But Fraňková won the girls' doubles at the 2005 US Open, with Russian Alisa Kleybanova.